waku-org/specs/standards/core/rln-contract.md

 and the membership set SHOULD be migrated.

 ## Implementation Suggestions

+### Choosing Which _Expired_ Memberships to Overwrite

+When registering a new membership, the smart contract may need to decide which _Expired_ memberships to overwrite.
+The criteria for this selection can vary depending on the implementation.

+Key considerations include:
+- To minimize gas costs, it's better to overwrite a single high-rate membership rather than multiple low-rate ones.
+- To encourage timely withdrawals, it's better to overwrite memberships that have been _Expired_ for a long time.

+### Considerations for User-facing Applications

 User-facing applications SHOULD suggest one or more rate limits (tiers) to simplify user selection among the following RECOMMENDED options:
 - `20` messages per epoch as low-tier;